tyler-johnson/json-toolkit/README.md

 #### Events

 * `ready` : Emitted when the object is ready for use.
-Not necesary unless using a file for data instead of a string or object.
-Actually, any event capture with "ready" while using synchronous operations won't be fast enough and likely won't be ever called.
+Not necesary unless using a file for data instead of a string or an object.
+Actually, any "ready" event you declare while using synchronous operations (ie, no FS calls) won't be fast enough and likely won't ever be called.
 * `error` : Emitted when object encouters an error.
-They could also be thrown (not by hand!), so watch out.
+It should be noted that errors have the possibility of being thrown and not captured by this event.
+If you come across one, please let me know.
 * `set` : Emitted when a key is set.
-Gives to arguments, `keys` which is an array of keys representing the path and `value`.
+Gives two arguments, `keys`, which is an array of keys representing the path and `value`.
 * `save` : Emitted when a file is successfully saved.
+Gives a single argument, `file`.

 #### Methods